North Dakota State Bison football: 2026 season

+On June 24, 2026, the NCAA Division I cabinet enacted legislation recommended by the NCAA Division I Football Bowl Subdivision subcommittee that allowed all current and future programs reclassifying to the FBS to be immediately eligible for postseason events.
+This meant that the Bison would not have to wait until the end of the NCAA-mandated two year probation period to play in events such as bowl games, the Mountain West championship game, and the College Football Playoff.
+NDSU officially joined the Mountain West Conference on July 1, 2026.

+On August 29, 2026, the Bison defeated Jacksonville State 33–7 at the Fargodome for their first win as a FBS program.
+Later, on September 12, 2026, NDSU defeated Air Force for their first conference win as a member of the Mountain West.

 Championships

 National championships

-North Dakota State have won 18 national championships: three as a member of the College Division (precursor of Division II), five as a member of Division II, and ten as a member of Division I FCS.
-The Bison have been the runner-up four times (1967, 1981, 1984, and 2022) and have appeared in a total of 20 national championship games.
+North Dakota State have won eighteen national championships: three as a member of the College Division (precursor of Division II), five as a member of Division II, and ten as a member of Division I FCS.
+The Bison have been the runner-up four times (1967, 1981, 1984, and 2022) and have appeared in a total of twenty national championship games.